sinch-contact-pro/api-consumer-demo/README.md

 ## Skills required

-To understand how the code accomplishes the tasks, some skills single-page browser application technologies are required.
+To understand how the code accomplishes the tasks, some skills on single-page browser application technologies are required.

-This application uses the [Svelte](https://svelte.dev/) UI framework but the same principles can be applied to other frameworks.
+This application uses the [Svelte](https://svelte.dev/) UI framework.
+The same principles can be applied to other UI frameworks.
 At the moment the application is still using Svelte version 4, and not the fairly new version 5.

 This application uses [Vite](https://vite.dev/) as a build tool.